lterlemez/Excel-VBA--statistik/VBA_Statistics/README.md

 End Function
 ```
 ## Preperation to Histogram Plot
 In this section, I have two VBA code blocks for preperation to histogram plot and ploting of it.
-The first one, _function routine_ ***dikdortgen*** which means rectangular and written as "dikdörtgen", prepares the drawing points of the rectangulars representing the data groups in the plot, and the second one, _sub routine_ ***histo***, will plot the histogram with the help of ***dikdortgen***.
+The first one, _function routine_ ***dikdortgen*** which means rectangular and written as "dikdörtgen", prepares the drawing points of the rectangulars representing the data groups in the plot, and the second one, _sub routine_ ***histo*** -but, for now, it is in _CommandButton event routine_-, will plot the histogram with the help of ***dikdortgen***.

 ### Form Design for the Macro